wissensalt/liquibase-demo/README.md

 3. Standalone as migration tool, no need to integrate with any programming language
 4. Allow Rollbacks to undo a database change
 5. Tracking schema change & version control
+6. Support multiple environments (development, staging, production)
+7. Containerized with Docker for easy setup and teardown
+8. Automated tasks for common operations
+9. CI/CD integration for automated deployments

 ## 🎯 Overview

-This project showcases various Liquibase implementations across different branches, demonstrating database migration best practices with Docker containerization, automated task management, and **GitHub Actions CI/CD pipelines**.
+This project showcases various Liquibase implementations across different branches, demonstrating database migration best practices with Docker containerization, automated task management, and * *GitHub Actions CI/CD pipelines**.

 ## 🔥 New: GitHub Actions Integration

 This repository now includes comprehensive GitHub Actions workflows for secure database migrations on your VPS!

 - 🚀 **Automated migrations** on push to main branch
 - 🔒 **Secure credential management** with GitHub Secrets
-- 🎯 **Manual operation triggers** for all Taskfile commands
+- 🎯 **Manual operation triggers** for all `Taskfile` commands
 - 📊 **Environment-specific deployments** (dev/staging/prod)
 - ✅ **PR validation** with SQL preview generation